khalid-hussain/shaheen/chap16.md

 your prayer is accepted, then, this war will end today."
 And the Bishop prayed while kneeling on both knees, in front of the statue of Mary.

-For the third time, Moosa was climbing the stairs of the tower when a guard called out, "Dust is rising on the horizon.
+For the third time, Musa was climbing the stairs of the tower when a guard called out, "Dust is rising on the horizon.
 Maybe some troops are approaching."

-Moosa ran up the tower, looked towards the horizon and yelled, "They have arrived!
+Musa ran up the tower, looked towards the horizon and yelled, "They have arrived!
 They have arrived!!
 Our falcons have arrived!!!
 Today God has granted us victory."

-And when the horsemen appeared from the clouds of dust, tears of gratitude flowed out of Moosa's eyes.
+And when the horsemen appeared from the clouds of dust, tears of gratitude flowed out of Musa's eyes.
 He looked down from the tower and proclaimed loudly, "Be aware!!"

 And within no time the heralders standing on the boundary walls brought the voice of the emirs of the brigades to the ears of the soldiers.
 The cavalry got hold of their lances while the infantry took to their swords.

-Moosa said "bazin" and this sound of "bazin" echoed at every corner of the boundary.
-Moosa ran out and mounted his horse.
+Musa said "bazin" and this sound of "bazin" echoed at every corner of the boundary.
+Musa ran out and mounted his horse.

 On the other side, Ferdinand said to the Bishop of Castille, "Holy Father!
 Your prayer has been answered.
 Death does not need to knock at the door of the